A kernel log-rank test of independence for right-censored data: Wild Bootstrap

-Our second main result is given in the following theorem. \begin{theorem} Consider Assumptions \ref{assumption:no_complete_censoring} and \ref{Assu:BoundedKernelSep}, and assume that both $L$ and $K$, are characteristic, translation invariant, and $c_0$-kernels.
-Let $\alpha\in(0,1)$, and let $Q^{W}_{n,M}$ denote the $1-\alpha$ quantile obtained from a sample of size $M$ of the Wild Bootstrap test-statistic, $n(\Psi^W_n)_1^2,\ldots,n(\Psi^W_n)_M^2$.
-Then, under the alternative hypothesis, it holds
+Our second main result is given in the following theorem. \begin{theorem} Consider Assumptions \ref{assumption:no_complete_censoring} and \ref{Assu:BoundedKernelSep}, and assume that both $L$ and $K$, are bounded, continuous, characteristic, translation invariant, and $c_0$-kernels.
+Let $\alpha\in(0,1)$, and let $Q^{W}_{n,M}$ denote the $1-\alpha$ quantile obtained from a sample of fixed size $M$ of the Wild Bootstrap test-statistic, $n(\Psi^W_n)_1^2,\ldots,n(\Psi^W_n)_M^2$.
+Then, under the alternative hypothesis